Is a legal or symbolic ceremony best for my destination wedding?

 Mexico

 Legal weddings in Mexico are a bit complex, so you’ll likely want to opt for a symbolic wedding.
 In Mexico, to do a legal ceremony in the country, you need a blood test, among other things.
 You can find the list of requirements here.
-Legal weddings in Mexico are also only performed in Spanish.
+Legal weddings in Mexico are only performed in Spanish, so you would need to hire a translator if you don’t speak Spanish.
 All of my clients who have destination weddings in Mexico opt for a symbolic ceremony.

 Dominican Republic

 Legal marriages in Dominican Republic aren’t quite as difficult as Mexico, but still a bit cumbersome.
-They are also performed in Spanish and require a translator and Apostille Seal to legalize the marriage.
+Ceremonies are performed in Spanish, and require a translator and Apostille Seal to legalize the marriage.
 Karisma Hotels has done a great job of breaking down the requirements, found here.

 Jamaica, Saint Lucia, Antigua & Barbados